West Kelowna: History

 A post office was opened in Westbank in 1902 and was named for its location on Okanagan Lake.
 The name was suggested by John Davidson who arrived in the district in 1892.

 Westside District Municipality was established December 6, 2007.
 Prior to that date, the Westside had been governed as a rural area under the Central Okanagan Regional District since the 1970s.
 A June 2007 referendum offered residents the choice to change the governance structure, and a subsequent choice between incorporating as a municipality or amalgamating with the neighbouring City of Kelowna.
 On June 16, residents voted to change the Westside's governance structure, and also to incorporate by a slim margin of 5,924 to 5,582; voter turnout was approximately 48%.
 The vote was split along geographical lines, with voters from Westbank, Glenrosa, and other areas farther from the City of Kelowna voting to incorporate in larger numbers, and voters living closer to Kelowna typically supporting amalgamation.
 The 2007 referendum followed two previous referendums — one in 1980 and another in 1994 — in which residents voted against incorporation.
+Local Native Canadians were not allowed to vote on the name change as local, non-native, politicians used the argument that because the Native Canadians in the area did not pay local taxes, they did not have a right to vote on the name change.
+As a result, when you now drive on Hwy 97 through the community and cross into native reserve land you still to this day see signs that say 'Welcome to Westbank'.
+The community of Westbank is considered part of the community of West Kelowna.